Anacostia Community Museum: Origins

 In 1968, the museum hired a staff photographer and a photography lab was opened on site.
 The museum would not become part of the Smithsonian Institution's federal budget until 1970.
 That year, the Anacostia Research Center was founded, with funding from the Carnegie Corporation, to create an oral history program.
 The museum hired its first historian, Louise Daniel Hutchinson, in 1971.
 By 1972, the museum had ten full-time, permanent staff members, working within three departments: director's office, education, and a research and exhibitions department.
 The museum found it challenging to incorporate the community into its planning processes as it grew larger, and more developed processes formed to incorporate the community into exhibits.
 The Neighborhood Advisory Committee, which consisted of ninety people, was cut down in size and renamed the Board of Directors.

-The Exhibits Design and Production Laboratory, located at Fort Stanton, was opened in October 1974.
+The Exhibits Design and Production Laboratory, located at Fort Stanton (Washington, D.C.), was opened in October 1974.
 It was there where preparations for a new museum building took place.
 In 1976, it suffered a fire after masonite sheets fell from a forklift, and into a container of lacquer thinner.
 Staff were unable to call for help due to the fire damaging the phone lines.
 The damage cost approximately $75,000 and no one was injured.
 The museum became the first Smithsonian museum to use labels for the hearing impaired in their exhibitions, in 1980.
 An archives devoted to the area of Anacostia was created in 1977.

 The new Anacostia Museum was opened on May 17, 1987, located at Fort Stanton.
 The name change stemmed from the change in the museum's mission, to celebrate African American history not only in Anacostia, but around the world.
 Long-time director John Kinard died in 1989.